 Tammy Browning takes a closer look at how outsourcing partnerships are transforming workforce management

-By Tammy Browning, Senior Vice President, Global Operations, KellyOCG
+By Tammy Browning, SVP & President, KellyOCG

 Talent acquisition teams face an urgent and unprecedented challenge: the world is hurtling toward a skills gap of 85 million people, making the global talent shortage the #1 emerging risk for organizations already hard-pressed to keep pace with transformative technologies.
 As business leaders turn to HR for answers, it’s clear that filling requisitions is no longer enough.
 Talent acquisition teams are poised to take on a far more strategic role, one that will redefine how companies align work with business strategy and leverage outsourcing to engage all talent categories.
 Several key trends are reshaping how savvy HR leaders are addressing the business challenges at the heart of strategic workforce planning.